 2 Adverse reaction that mainly applies to patients with overweight or obesity, with or without T2DM.

-3 Frequency was very common in weight management, OSA and paediatric T2DM trials, and common in adult T2DM trials.
+3 Frequency was very common in weight management, OSA, HFpEF and paediatric T2DM trials, and common in adult T2DM trials.

-4 Frequency was very common in weight management and OSA trials, and common in adult and paediatric T2DM trials.
+4 Frequency was very common in weight management, OSA and HFpEF trials, and common in adult and paediatric T2DM trials.

-5 Frequency was common in weight management trials, uncommon in adult T2DM and OSA trials, and very rare in the paediatric T2DM trial.
+5 Frequency was common in weight management and HFpEF trials, uncommon in adult T2DM and OSA trials, and very rare in the paediatric T2DM trial.

 6 Frequency was common in the paediatric T2DM trial.